Design map-based visualizations

 You can use the Export Features tool to export a copy of a feature class to share with an authorized member of your organization.
 On this tool, in the Fields section, you have access to the list of fields, where you can choose to delete fields that contain PHI that are not required for the project.

 For expert determination, de-identification is necessary to be able to quantify and document the extent to which the points have been moved.
-In this section, you will review some statistics related to the point movement using the coordinate rounding method and summarize how many points were moved to each grid point.
+You'll review some statistics related to the point movement using the coordinate rounding method and summarize how many points were moved to each grid point.

 1. Search for and open the XY To Line tool.